MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 ## <a name="BKMK_Implicitly_abstract_classes"></a> Implicitly abstract classes

 An *implicitly abstract class* can't be instantiated.
-A class is implicitly abstract if the base type of the class is an interface and the class does not implement all of the interface's member functions.
+A class is implicitly abstract when:

+- the base type of the class is an interface, and
+- the class doesn't implement all of the interface's member functions.

-If you are unable to construct objects from a class that's derived from an interface, the reason might be that the class is implicitly abstract.
+You may be unable to construct objects from a class that's derived from an interface.
+The reason might be that the class is implicitly abstract.
 For more information about abstract classes, see [abstract](../extensions/abstract-cpp-component-extensions.md).

-The following code example demonstrates that the `MyClass` class cannot be instantiated because function `MyClass::func2` is not implemented.
+The following code example demonstrates that the `MyClass` class can't be instantiated because function `MyClass::func2` isn't implemented.
 To enable the example to compile, uncomment `MyClass::func2`.

 ```cpp
 // mcppv2_ref_class5.cpp